leke-lyu/transmissionCount/README.md

 For any questions, issues, or feedback, please reach out via [lekelyu@uga.edu].

-If you use this workflow, please cite our paper as follows:
+If you use this workflow, please cite the following papers:
 - **Citation**: [https://doi.org/10.1101/2023.12.28.23300535]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>